shivamlakhotia/slakhotia/README.md

 Hi, I am Shivam Lakhotia.
 I work as a Software Engineer at NVIDIA in Santa Clara, US.

 My interests are coding, reading, coffee, surfing, chess, cooking, darts, etc. I enjoy conversations about psychology, happiness, wealth, natural language understanding.
 I completed my Bachelor's from IIT Guwahati in 2017 where I published a paper on using Hybrid Memory Cube to improve the efficiency of Convolutional Neural Networks on CPU.
 After graduating, I worked with Samsung R&D Institute in the Bixby team in Bangalore.
-I worked on bringing the virtual assistant experience offline so that users could use basic speech commands on theirr devices even when the device was offline.
+I worked on bringing the virtual assistant experience offline so that users could use basic speech commands on their devices even when the device was offline.

 In 2019 I came to the US to pursue my Master's in CS at UC San Diego.
 I am currently working with NVIDIA.
 Please reach out to connect.
 On weekends you can find me exploring coffee at local cafes.